Is it Safe to Travel to Cabo San Lucas? Cabo Safety Tips

 7) Use bug spray to prevent mosquito bites and tropical diseases

-When it comes to Cabo safety measures, we confess that we don’t use bug spray, except when going out for things like ziplining or hiking in the countryside.
+We personally rarely have a problem with mosquitoes in Cabo.
+So we confess we don’t use bug spray, except perhaps when going out for things like ziplining or hiking in the countryside.

 But be aware there’s a remote possibility of contracting the Zika virus or Dengue fever from mosquitoes in the area.